April 2008 to November 2014

 Allocating NRM funding between CMAs

-Through a Terms of Reference, the Premier asked the Commission to provide advice on how the joint funding can be allocated to CMAs.
+Through a Terms of Reference, the Premier asked us to provide advice on how the joint funding can be allocated to CMAs.

-In April 2008, the Commission provided its final report and recommended a funding process for determining allocations to CMAs based on cross-regional investment priorities and CMA's effectiveness.
-The Commission used the six-stage decision making process.
+In April 2008, we provided a final report and recommended a funding process for determining allocations to CMAs based on cross-regional investment priorities and CMA's effectiveness.
+We used the six-stage decision making process.

 - Final report (April 2008)